Parents hope for another option ahead of school board budget vote

 ALBANY, N.Y.
-(NEWS10) — Parents of Albany School District students plan on attending a school board vote on proposed budget cuts this Tuesday.
-The cuts would see hundreds of layoffs.
-Its 7th to 12th grade students would continue virtual learning, among other cost saving moves.
+(NEWS10) — Parents of Albany City School District students plan on attending a school board vote on proposed budget cuts this Tuesday.
+The cuts would see hundreds of layoffs, and its 7th to 12th grade students would continue virtual learning, among other cost saving moves.

 “I do not want my daughter going to into the 9th grade if she’s not ready for it.
 And I think this virtual learning, it does exactly that,” said parent Andres Rivera.